Vex1cK/Decepticon-s-project/README.md

 ## Contact

-For any questions or suggestions, please open an issue on GitHub or contact us directly at [your-email@example.com](mailto:your-email@example.com).
+For any questions or suggestions, please open an issue on GitHub or contact us directly at [nanefedov@edu.hse.ru]).

 ---